gbmhunter/blog/content/pages/electronics/general/altium/altium-tricks-and-standards/_index.md

 Also, rooms can get annoying when you don't need them.
 To disable rooms, click Project -> Project Options -> ECO Generation.
 Select Add Rooms and then choose 'Ignore Differences' from the drop-down menu on the right.
 Delete any existing rooms, and Altium will no longer automatically add them when you update the PCB.

-{{< figure src="/images/2011/09/altium-stopping-rooms-from-being-added-to-pcb.jpg" width="799px" caption="A screenshot showing how to stop Altium from adding rooms to the PCB." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/altium-stopping-rooms-from-being-added-to-pcb.jpg" width="799px" caption="A screenshot showing how to stop Altium from adding rooms to the PCB."  >}}

 # My Vias/Tracks disappear When I'm Routing!